charliepark/minimum_recurring_payments/README.markdown

 ## Some Groundwork

-I'm using a lot of the thinking of Freemium, but I expect to either build this on top of Active Merchant, or to use a tweaked version of Freemium.
+-I'm using a lot of the thinking of Freemium, but I expect to either build this on top of Active Merchant, or to use a tweaked version of Freemium.-

+Because of how much work has gone into Active Merchant, especially by the Braintree team, it makes sense to use that as the plumbing.
+We'll still need a cron job and homegrown scripts to decide when to bill, and how much, and so on.

 ## Database Schema